-openstack with regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).
+• openstack with regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).

-Module: rally.plugins.openstack.scenarios.ceilometer.resources filter_by_user_id [ref] Flag for query by user_id
+Module: rally.plugins.openstack.scenarios.ceilometer.resources filter_by_project_id [ref]

-CeilometerSamples.list matched samples [Scenario]
+CeilometerSamples.list_matched_samples [Scenario]

 Get list of samples that matched fields from context and args.